OpenHelix-Team/.github/profile/README.md

 ### Awesome VLAs
 - [Awesome-Force-Tactile-VLA](https://github.com/OpenHelix-Team/Awesome-Force-Tactile-VLA): A paper list of multimodal VLAs
 - [Awesome-VLA-RL](https://github.com/OpenHelix-Team/Awesome-VLA-RL): A taxonomy and summary of recent advances in VLA + RL

+## Collaborating Institutions

+This initiative is jointly established and co-developed with the following research institutions:

+- Westlake University
+- The Hong Kong University of Science and Technology (Guangzhou)
+- Zhejiang University
+- Tsinghua University
+- Beijing Academy of Artificial Intelligence (BAAI)
+- Xi’an Jiaotong University
+- Beijing University of Posts and Telecommunications

+## Contact
+If you are interested in joining us, please send your CV to dingpx2015@gmail.com.

 </div>